A couple talking to a realtor possibly deciding on the final deal.

 Share:

 From start to finish, the home buying journey takes time.
-How long it takes to close on a house will depend on several factors, from your lender to the strength of your finances and credit history.
+How long it takes to close on a house – the final step in the journey – will depend on several factors, from your lender to the strength of your finances and credit history.

 How Long Does Closing On A House Take?

-Closing on a house can typically take 30 – 45 days.
-According to an Origination Insight Report by ICE Mortgage Technology, as of September 2021, the average time to close on a home purchase was 50 days.
+Closing on a house can typically take 30 – 60 days.
+According to ICE Mortgage Technology, as of August 2024, the average time to close on a home purchase was 43 days.
 The average time to close varies based on loan type and the state of the housing market, but the variation is relatively small.

-Closing in 30 days is ideal, but it’s usually only possible if the buyer’s financial readiness isn’t a barrier and no issues are discovered during the appraisal and inspection of the seller’s home.
-Standard mortgage loans took an average of 49 days to close in September 2021.
-According to ICE Mortgage Technology, Federal Housing Administration (FHA) loans took 52 days to close, racking in the longest average closing time.
+Closing in 30 days is ideal, but it’s usually only possible if the buyer’s financial readiness isn’t a barrier and no issues arise during the appraisal and inspection.

-With careful organization and clear communication between the buyer, seller and lender, you can speed up the closing process, potentially saving you and the seller money and saving everyone unnecessary anxiety.
+With careful organization and clear communication among the buyer, seller and lender, you can speed up the time it takes to close on a home.
+This can potentially save you and the seller both money and prevent unnecessary anxiety.

 See What You Qualify For